Luceta/HLS-Video-Streaming-Node-HLS/README.md

 And then, using mp4 media file make file with `video.mp4` in `src/videos`.

-move to `src` directory , run `node ffmpeg.js`.
+move to `src` directory , run `node ffmpeg.js`. it makes m3u8 files.

 run `npm start`.

+you can open the developer tools on the web and check `network` panel and you can check it!